kumaashi/RaspberryPI/README.md

-# Playground of RaspberryPi baremetal.
+# Playground of RaspberryPi RPIZERO W baremetal.

 ### What is a baremetal?